polypheny/Polypheny-IPython/README.md

 Be careful to not accidentally inject unwanted queries, as the values are not escaped.

 ## Data Types
-Many file types supported by Polypheny are automatically casted to corresponding Python data types:
+Polypheny's data types are mapped to Python's as follows:

 | Type in Polypheny                          | Type in Python  |
 |:-------------------------------------------|:----------------|